 Jesus is the worlds most influential man to ever live.
-Indeed, His message and teachings have become greatly widespread and have won over billions of followers, and in fact the religion Jesus brought forth now composes the largest religious worldview on Earth.
-This man is simply beloved of His believers, and even those who do not believe in Him find great respect for Him and what He has done for the world.
-Historians are amazingly interested by Him, many through their analysis and study of His life have come to the belief that He is God and the prophesied Messiah of the Old Testament.
-Thousands of scholarly works have been published on Jesus, and the historicity of early Christianity and the New Testament quantify as the largest and most important field in historic academia.
-But mythicists will have none of it.
+Indeed, His message and teachings have become greatly widespread and have won over billions of followers, and in fact, the religion Jesus brought forth now comprises the largest religious worldview on Earth, He is beloved of His followers and even those who don’t believe respect Him.
+Historians are also interested in Him, and many through their analysis and study of His life have come to the belief that He is God and the prophesied Messiah of the Old Testament (such as Rodney Stark, a world renowned Professor of Sociology at the University of Washington who went on to produce the most comprehensive account of the rise of Christianity in the early centuries of the Roman Empire).
+Thousands of scholarly works have been published on Jesus, and the historicity of early Christianity and the New Testament.
+But of course, the mythicists won’t be having any of this.

 Mythicists are people who don’t believe Jesus ever existed.
-Apart from mythicism being universally rejected by historians on historical grounds because of the heavy historical attestation of Jesus that these people seem to be ignorant of, one of the larger problems for these trolls is the fact that we have people who literally knew the family of Jesus, which would be impossible if He didn’t exist.
-Indeed, the mere existence of the family of Jesus is a conundrum for mythicism.
-Even Paul knew the family members of Jesus, as he notes to us in Galatians.
+To no ones surprise (except for, apparently, mythicists themselves), mythicism being universally rejected by historians on historical grounds.
+One of the biggest problems for mythicists is the fact that we have people who knew the family of Jesus, which is inexplicable if He didn’t exist — namely, Paul.
+He says to us in Galatians;

 Well, in order to get around reality, some mythicists like to completely re-interpret entire passages in order to explain away facts and information that entirely invalidates their position, such as the aforementioned passage in Paul’s epistle Galatians.
 So, they will say here that when Paul calls James the “brother of the Lord”, he means brother in a spiritual sense, not a brotherly sense.
-That is to say, all the followers of Jesus were brothers in a spiritual sense.
 On its face, this response may sound actually coherent, but someone who starts to dig just a little bit realizes why this claim is atrociously false in perhaps every potential manner.
 So, for this post, we’re going to go over several reasons why we know James was the actual brother of Jesus.
 When we say brother, that is to say that Mary had not only Jesus, but several other kids — and James was one of them.
 Mary would have had these children with Joseph, whom the Bible tells us was the husband of Mary.
 Indeed, the Bible tells us Mary had many children (Jesus was the first).

-[Galatians 1:18-19] Then after three years I did go up to Jerusalem to get to know Cephas, and I stayed with him 15 days.
-But I didn’t see any of the other apostles except James, the Lord’s brother.
+Galatians 1:18-19: Then after three years I did go up to Jerusalem to visit Cephas and stayed with him fifteen days; 19 but I did not see any other apostle except James the Lord’s brother.

-[Mark 6:3] Isn’t this the carpenter, the son of Mary, and the brother of James, Joses, Judas, and Simon?
-And aren’t His sisters here with us?”
-So they were offended by Him.
+Mark 6:3: Isn’t this the carpenter?
+Isn’t this Mary’s son and the brother of James, Joseph, Judas and Simon?
+Aren’t his sisters here with us?”
+And they took offense at him.

-The Gospel of Mark (also see Matthew 13:55-56) gives us an understanding of the family of Jesus, which included four sons apart from Jesus and several sisters.
-That means that Jesus did in fact have actual brothers and sisters that existed within a physical sense.
-This saying in Mark’s Gospel is shared to us in Matthew’s Gospel.
-So the Bible makes it very clear that James was the brother of the Lord in a literal manner.
+The Gospel of Mark (also see Matthew 13:55-56, likely dependent on Mark here, and Acts 1:14) gives us an understanding of the family of Jesus, which included four sons apart from Jesus and several sisters.
+That means that Jesus did, in fact, have actual brothers and sisters that existed within a physical sense.
+So the Bible makes it very clear that James was the brother of the Lord in a biological manner.
 There is more evidence as well, though.
-There are two historical records that we are going to look at now.
-One very early 1st century historian of Palestine was a man named Josephus, and Josephus tells us something very interesting — a confirmation that is very important that simply cannot be ignored.
-Josephus’ wrote a work called the Antiquities of the Jews, and he writes the following in Jewish Antiquities 20.9.1.
+One 1st-century historian of Palestine named Josephus tells us something very interesting — a confirmation that is very important that simply cannot be ignored.
+Josephus’ wrote a work called the Antiquities of the Jews, and in it, he writes this:

 …Festus was now dead, and Albinus was but upon the road; so he assembled the sanhedrim of judges, and brought before them the brother of Jesus, who was called Christ, whose name was James, and some others, and when he had formed an accusation against them as breakers of the law, he delivered them to be stoned: but as for those who seemed the most equitable of the citizens, and such as were the most uneasy at the breach of the laws, they disliked what was done; they also sent to the king, desiring him to send to Ananus that he should act so no more, for that what he had already done was not to be justified; nay, some of them went also to meet Albinus, as he was upon his journey from Alexandria, and informed him that it was not lawful for Ananus to assemble a sanhedrim without his consent… [Emphasis added.]

-So, the epistles of Paul, two Gospels, the early historian Josephus and even an extraordinarily early Aramaic inscription have all confirmed to us that James was the true, legitimate brother of Jesus.
-In fact, all these sources are so plenteous that James being the brother of Jesus can be literally considered one of the most historically valid facts of ancient times.
-Paul knew and met with this person, meaning there is no possible way that Jesus was not a true historical figure if His very family existed and was known — and so as we have just saw with our own very eyes, mythicism was shot down in its entirety.
 A great thanks to the historian Ehrman for first bringing me to the knowledge of what Paul has to say about this.
-I also got to go over two very early historical records talking about the life of Jesus, being the first century Jewish historian Josephus and a remarkably early and authentic inscription on an old box, so we truly can have no doubts or issues regarding the historicity of Jesus.
+I also got to go over two very early historical records talking about the life of Jesus, being the first-century Jewish historian Josephus and a remarkably early inscription on an old box, so we truly can have no doubts or issues regarding the historicity of Jesus.
+Even Carrier admits that this passage is better explained on the fact that Jesus existed, and so he assigns only a 2:1 probability of it favoring historicity.
+In my reckoning, since every mythicist explanation here is hopelessly riddled with problems, interpretation and translation peculiarities, a better rendering of the probability would be 20:1 (of course Carrier can’t have that since it would throw his Bayesian mess into oblivion).
 I will go into greater lengths regarding the documentation of the historicity of Jesus in future posts — but this should be good for now!
 Blessings to all readers.